 Capital Credits—A Powerful Return on Your Investment

-This year, your Board of Trustees has authorized the return of $412,273.00 in retired capital credits (also known as patronage capital) for the unallocated 39% of the year 1994, 100% of the year 1995, and 52% of the year 1996.
-This check represents your monetary credit based on how much you paid BEC for electric service during those years.
-“On behalf of the Beartooth Electric Cooperative Board of Trustees, it’s a privilege for Beartooth Electric to issue Capital Credit checks,” said Kevin Owens, General Manager.
+This year, your Board of Trustees has authorized the return of $412,273.00 in retired capital credits (also known as patronage capital) for the unretired 39% of the year 1994, 100% of the year 1995, and 52% of the year 1996.
+This retirement (and subsequent check issued to you) represents your monetary credit based on how much you paid BEC for electric service during those years.
+“On behalf of the Beartooth Electric Cooperative Board of Trustees, it’s a privilege for Beartooth Electric to retire Capital Credits to our members-owners,” said Kevin Owens, General Manager.
 “It clearly demonstrates our commitment to our members.”

 What are the steps to receiving a capital credit refund?

-Step 1: When you sign up for electric service with Beartooth Electric and pay your membership fee, you become a member-owner of the cooperative.
+Step 1: When you sign up for electric service with Beartooth Electric, you become a member-owner of the cooperative.
 As you purchase electricity from the cooperative, you build equity in it.

 Step 2: Each year, Beartooth Electric designates a portion of what you pay in purchases to your Capital Credits account.
 This is called an allocation.
 The amount of the allocation is determined by using a multiplying factor that is common to all members.
 This ensures each member’s allocation is a fair and equitable percentage.

 Capital credits represent each member’s ownership of the cooperative.
-They are the margins credited (or allocated) to the members of the cooperative based on their purchases from the cooperative the previous year.
+They are the margins credited (or allocated) to the members of the cooperative based on their purchases from the cooperative.
 These margins are used by the cooperative as capital to operate the business for a period of time.

 Capital credits should not be confused with profits, which are a return on capital.
 Retirement of capital credits is a return of member-furnished capital.
 Cooperatives exist not to make a profit but to provide low-cost electricity.